New

 Solution:

 The way to counter a device that is hanging on to a connection with a low RSSI is to turn OFF the WiFi on your device and turn it back ON.
-The device likely will choose a node with a better (closer to 0 dBm) RSSI.
+The device will likely choose a node with a better (closer to 0 dBm) RSSI.

 QUICK TIP: The Google Play™ Store and App Store® offer several apps that allow your device to read and analyze RSSI levels in your WiFi.
 Search for WiFi Analyzer in the App Store or Google Play Store.